VICBOBB/retail-sales-powerbi-analysis/README.md

 ---

-## Recommendations (Way Forward)
+## Recommendations.

+### General:
+-Do sanity checks on key dimensions to investigate if there's a clear driver.
+Investigate the drop in sales.
+Was it a seasonal issue, a marketing issue, or even a product quality issue?
+-Dedicate more resources to raising global sales and diversify locations from just a single store to multiple stores at different locations.
+This would improve in-store access for many customers and even ensure that online orders reach their intended destinations earlier.
+-Product variety expansion.
-1. Prioritize the Butchers category for:
+### Prioritize the Butchers category for:
-   - Inventory availability
-   - Supplier negotiation
-   - Product variety expansion
+-Inventory availability.
+-Supplier negotiation.
+-Product variety expansion.
+-Push more resources towards the butcher section, electric household essentials, beverages, and furniture(because of the spike).
+These categories seem to be among the major drivers of all spikes in the total sales graph, compared to other categories.

-2. Maintain current pricing strategy since:
+### Maintain current pricing strategy since:
-   - Discounts have minimal influence
+-Discounts have minimal influence
-   - Customers appear value-driven rather than promotion-driven
+-Customers appear value-driven rather than promotion-driven

-3. Focus on operational improvements:
+### Focus on operational improvements:
-   - Study high-performing locations
+-Study high-performing locations
-   - Replicate layout and product mix
+-Replicate layout and product mix
-   - Introduce cross-selling with related categories
+-Introduce cross-selling with related categories

-4. Next Analytics Steps:
+### Next Analytics Steps:
-   - Add profit and margin data
+-Add profit and margin data
-   - Analyze repeat purchase behavior
+-Analyze repeat purchase behavior
-   - Introduce forecasting for stock planning
+-Introduce forecasting for stock planning
+-Lastly, the store appears to be doing well with the data provided.
+More ads for general revenue growth and fulfillment of Northstar metrics are highly encouraged.

 ---